joepasquale/point-calc/README.md

 ## Run

 Simply typing `python pointcalc.py` will run the applet.
+To change the lists of people to total for, simply change the list of names and replace the rest of the CSV columns with 0.
+All of the scores are stored in the /dicts folder.